-Understand the risks and be prepared for an Orlando power surge!
+Understand the risks and be prepared for a power surge!

 A stormy night in November last year saw one of our clients to